solenopsys/UIMATRIX/readme.md

-# UIMATRIX -  UI framework for HyperConverged based on MATRIX design system.
+# UIMATRIX -  UI framework for HyperConverged

+UIMATRIX based on MATRIX design system.

 This ui framework  is specifically designed to work with HyperConverged it will not be adapted for standalone use, this will create a very deep integration with the rest of the systems and save resources on implementing standalone optimizations.